sudhy8/AiChatbot/README.md

-# React Simple Chatbot UI Demo by @pragmaticgeek
+# React Simple Chatbot UI Demo

 ## To run the project